zhhz/castanaut/README.txt

 the permissions on the utility that controls your mouse and keyboard during Castanaut movies.
 You may be asked for a password here.

-If you just see a "ScreenplayNotFound" exception here, everything's good.

 == LICENSE:

 Copyright (C) 2008 Inventive Labs.